waffle87/aoc/readme.md

 2. Right click -> Accessibility Properties -> Network -> Reload
 3. Click on one of the network requests and under "Cookies" tab on right, copy `session` cookie

-This running this script will fetch the input file (timezone agnostically) and open a Python file and the data file in `$EDITOR`.
+Running this script will fetch the input file (timezone agnostically) and open a Python file and the data file in `$EDITOR`.